 Bulimia nervosa – characterised by binge eating followed by induced vomiting, laxative misuse or excessive exercise, to try and remove calories from the body (purging).
 Binge-purge cycles are often triggered by anxiety, stress or hunger, and are driven by an obsessive need to control food intake.
 Unlike anorexia, people with bulimia tend to stay a ‘normal’ weight, which can make this condition difficult to spot.

 Binge eating disorder (BED) – characterised by regular binge eating, where sufferers often eat huge amounts of unhealthy food, even when they aren’t hungry.
 People with BED don’t engage in purging behaviours which means that they are likely to become overweight.

-Eating disorders not otherwise specified (EDNOS) – characterised by features that are associated with the above eating disorders, but these don’t meet the exact diagnostic requirements to receive a formal diagnosis.
+Other specified feeding or eating disorders (OSFED), previously known as ‘eating disorders not otherwise specified (EDNOS)’ – characterised by features that are associated with the above eating disorders, but these don’t meet the exact diagnostic requirements to receive a formal diagnosis.

 Priory offers a Free Telephone Consultation, for further information call today on: (+971) 4 245 3800 or submit an enquiry form in confidence.
 We will provide you with details on all our treatments and offer help on how to manage your mental health at a time that suits you.